mblayman/mattlayman.com/content/understand-django/2020-01-22-urls-lead-way.md

 the URLconf is placed right next to the `settings.py` file in `project/urls.py`.

-That explain where the file resides, but it doesn't tell us much about how it works.
+That explains where the file resides, but it doesn't tell us much about how it works.
 Let's dig in more.